SeanJxie/raytracing-in-python/README.md

 Why's it written in Python and not in C++ as indended?
 Python is simple and readable.
 I wanted to focus on the raytracing more than the coding.

 Is it slow?
-Yes.
+By itself, yes.
 Very, very, very unbearably slow.
 I paid the appropriate price.

 There are some solutions to the slowness, though.
 - I recommend running the raytracer with [PyPy](https://www.pypy.org/) (which is a Python implementation that comes with a [JIT compiler](https://en.wikipedia.org/wiki/Just-in-time_compilation), among other useful features).